harveywatch222r/harveywatch222r/README.md

 did u know im not deadpool kinnie/local

+PLS TELL ME IF U FEEL UNCOMFORTABLE WHEN I NEED TO STFU IN SRS WAY!!!!! i say a lot of weird shit!!!!!

 # ***My social battery drains in literally 10-20 minutes and sometimes takes a very long time to charge.
 Please take this into account.***
 ---